 Only the Hague and some smaller towns which were army bases reacted positively.
 In smaller towns there was usually just one brothel.
 But the larger cities feared that it would be difficult to track all the sex workers.
 The city of Amsterdam for example tried to stall it as long as possible.
 But that did not mean that there was no registration at all.
 The police did in fact keep a register.
 In 1839 it turned out that the police were lining their pockets with the registration fees and other contributions from brothel owners and prostitutes.
 When for example a prostitute wanted to leave the city, she had to pay six guilders to the police.

-The situation changed considerable due to the 1851 ‘municipalities law’that gave municipalities a greater autonomy.
+The situation changed considerable due to the 1851 ‘municipalities law’ that gave municipalities a great autonomy.
 So every town could issue regulations.
 By then most towns did.
 In Rotterdam for example there was a special hospital founded for these women.
 The register of this hospital is kept.
 This register learns us that very few women were cured.
-This is no surprise, since not until in the 20th century an effective cure was found.
+This is no surprise, since only in the 20th century an effective cure was found.

 Did this work?
 According to the civil servant who was charged with this task it was a rather useless.
 In six months he saw 45 brothel owners and 197 women.
 Only two of them changed their minds after the confrontation but entered prostitution anyway after a few weeks.
 And most women were not as young as everybody thought.

 The concern about trafficking was one of the reasons there was a growing movement to end this system of regulation.
-To cut a long story short: in 1911 there came a ban on brothel owning.
+To cut a long story short: in 1911 a ban on operating a brothel was instituted.

 Bloch, I., (1912), Prostitution, Louis Marcus Verlagsbuchhandlung, Berlijn